-The final chapter of Book of Shadows sees Ayumi and Naomi attempting to fight fate by attempting another ritual, with this one involving resurrecting Mayu.
+The final chapter of Book of Shadows sees Ayumi and Naomi attempting to fight fate by attempting another ritual.
+This particular one involves resurrecting Mayu.
 The results aren't pretty: It works, but Mayu comes back wrong, shambling and moaning with her face blotched out... and when her paper doll ignites, those moans rise into strangled screams as sigils appear on her joints, then explode.
 While Ayumi and Naomi are still freaking out over that, the sigils appear on Ayumi's arms — her doll caught fire, and Naomi's attempts to put it out spread it to hers...

 The voice acting can get a little hard to listen to.
-The characters can sound so terrified that it can be hard to hear what they're saying exactly.
+The characters often sound so terrified that even if you can read the text, it's hard to hear what the character is saying.
 Furthermore, in this game, the voice actors used a dummy head mic.
 This means that if you're wearing headphones, the sounds and voice acting end up making it seem like you're really there.

 In the "Soulful Testimonials" from the voice actors, many admit to being frightened by the content of the game.
-One even admits that while just reading the script in a coffee house people started giving him odd looks due to his reactions
+One (Taira Kikumoto, who plays Fukuroi) even admits that while just reading the script in a coffee house people started giving him odd looks due to his reactions.

 In the original PC-98 game, there's a point where Naomi waits outside while Satoshi takes Yuka in to use the restroom.
 She shuts herself in one of the stalls, with Satoshi asking after her after a while... only to get silence in return.
 Lots of silence.
 Then blood abruptly pools under the stall, and she starts SCREAMING...